 - Contact a counselor in the Counseling Office or a faculty advisor and follow his or her instructions. - 2.
 Obtain an add/drop notice form from the Registrar's Office. - Students who cannot appear in person to withdraw from the college should attempt to work with a counselor.
-No drop or withdrawal requests can be accepted by telephone or online. - 4.
+Students may withdraw online No phone-in withdrawals allowed. - 4.
 During Fall and Spring semesters, for all students who withdraw from the college or drop a course prior to, or during, the first two weeks of class of the semester, the course will not appear on the student's transcript.
 Courses withdrawn from or dropped prior to the Summer or Winter sessions will not appear on the student's transcript. - 5.
 Students who drop a course or withdraw from the college after two weeks, but prior to the end of 12 weeks after the start of classes for a standard semester, are entitled to receive a grade of "W" in each course from which they have officially dropped or withdrawn. - 6.
-Students who drop a course or withdraw after the 12th week of the semester receive an "F" in that course. - 7.
 A student with extenuating circumstances may appeal to the Dean of Academic Affairs for a withdrawal without grades after the 12th week but prior to the last day of classes.
 There must be clear documentation of the extenuating circumstances, and appeals will be evaluated on a case-by-case basis.